Cancer Patient Diet

 5. Sprouts:

-Sprouts (sprouted moong dal) can be eaten with lemon and salt; if you like sweet, you can add some honey.
+Sprouts (sprouted moong dal) can be eaten with lemon and salt.
+In case you like sweet, you can add some honey.

 6. Uttapam: